Puchinn/FreeCodeCamp-Ejercicios/5-backend-development-apis-certification/README.md

 I also learned the basics of Node and Express, how to create a **server**, **serve files**, handle different browser **requests** and return a **response**.

-I also learned about MongoDB and Mongoose, how to create schemas, models, and the basic operations of a **CRUD**.
+Finally, I learned about MongoDB and Mongoose, how to create schemas, models, and the basic operations of a **CRUD**.

 **Content:**